Andreslav/autogrid/readme.txt

 1. Example of Autogrid block
 2. Autogrid Block Settings
 3. Autogrid block cell Settings
-4. Autogrid block cell settings
+4. Autogrid block cell Settings
 5. How the Autogrid block looks on the site

 == Changelog ==